siliu1/TSF1/DesignDocument.md

 * TEXT_INPUT_TYPE_TELEPHONE
 * TEXT_INPUT_TYPE_URL

+We have created thread manager instance, ITfDocumentMgr assotiated with TSFTextStore for each TextInputType.
 Once TSFTextStore is successfully registered with the Windows Input Service, it is ready to receive function calls to modify content in edit control.
 Right after the edit control is in focus, TSFTextStore will hold a reference to the view (RenderWidgetHostViewAura), which implements TextInputClient interface.
 Since TSFTextStore doesn't cache any editing context of focused edit control, Windows Input Service gets empty text and selection of (0,0) after querying for the editing context from TSFTextStore.
 TSFTextStore uses TextInputClient interface to do operations (delete a range, insert text, commit composition, etc) in renderer process.
 As soon as the mojo message reaches renderer process, InputMethodController is the final object to do the work.

 Here is a graphical view of the architecture between each components: